lunasec-io/lunasec/docs/pages/overview/introduction.md

 LunaSec is not a proxy.
 There is no schema of sensitive fields to maintain, that configuration is in your code.

 LunaSec works as a "sidecar" in your front-end _and_ backend to provide security.
-That means, if your LunaSec instance is down, it won't instantly break your entire app.
-It will gracefully degrade.
-(Like real production software should!)
+That means, if your LunaSec instance is down, it won't take your entire application offline.

 #### Your configuration lives in your code
 Store all configuration files in source control so that you can perform meaningful code reviews + track history.